chefsichter/fbra-telegram/README.md

 - log_lvl=logging.DEBUG # set the loggin level of you bot
 - log_stderr=False # redirect stderr output to display in bot
 - other_logger=None  # redirect other_logger output to display in bot
+- encrypt_vars=False # if set to True, you can give an key [with the help of environment_var] to encrypt token and chat_id
+- environment_var # name of the environment variable
 ```
 ## Exceptions
 >This error happens if you run more than one Client connection.